abulrasheedilori/floopyinn/README.md

 - Create, update, and delete tasks.
 - Organize tasks into categories: To Do, On Going, and Complete.
 - Technologies Used
-- Frontend:
+- Theme Management

-Technology used
+Frontend: Technology Used
 - React with TypeScript
 - Tailwind CSS

-- Backend:
+Backend Technology Used:
   - Firebase Authentication
   - Firebase Firestore

 Installation
 - Clone the Repository:
   git clone https://github.com/abulrasheedilori/floopyinn.git